-For the third time, the USDA has awarded Mercy a $382,748 grant which will ultimately provide greater access to health care in some of Mercy’s most rural communities in Arkansas, Missouri and Oklahoma.
+ST. LOUIS – For the fourth time, the USDA has awarded Mercy a substantial grant that will provide greater access to health care in some of Mercy’s most rural communities in Arkansas, Kansas, Missouri and Oklahoma.

-“Almost half of the communities Mercy serves in our four-state geographic footprint are in some of the most remote rural areas,” said Dr. Tim Smith, vice president of Mercy Research.
+“Almost half of the communities Mercy serves are in some of the most remote rural areas,” said Mark Saxon, vice president of clinical operations for Mercy Virtual.
 “These residents don’t have access to the level of care found in larger cities, and in some of these communities, they have no medical care.
-This grant will allow us to hardwire school districts, medical clinics and one community hospital with telemedicine technology so we can provide round-the-clock emergency coverage, access to hundreds of Mercy medical specialists and even greater access to primary care.”
+This grant will allow us to install video equipment that will provide access to hundreds of Mercy medical specialists and even greater access to primary care.”

-“If you live in Shell Knob, Mo., and you are pregnant and you need specialized care due to a high-risk pregnancy, you have to travel 63 miles one-way to Springfield, Mo., the nearest urban area to see a perinatologist,” said Dr. Smith.
+“If you live in small community and you have a stroke, you sometimes have to travel 50 to 100 miles one way to the nearest urban area to see physicians highly trained in stroke care,” said Dr. Gavin Helton, Mercy Virtual’s senior vice president of population health.
 “Specialized physicians live and practice in highly populated areas.
-Communities like Coal Hill, Ark., Mountain Grove, Mo., or Geary, Okla., don’t have the luxury or the resources to provide this level of care.
-But with the use of high-tech, powerful cameras providing live video, a second grader in Waldron, Ark., 48 miles from the nearest urban area, can be virtually seen by a Mercy doctor at the district-owned clinic in the middle of a school day.”
+Many rural communities don’t have the luxury or the resources to provide this level of care.
+But with the use of high-tech, powerful cameras providing live video, someone in Healdton, Oklahoma, can be virtually seen by a Mercy doctor hundreds of miles away.”